jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 is, but I shall remember it in a bit.’
 ‘Perhaps it hasn’t one,’ Alice ventured to remark.

-### 53

-### CHAPTER IX.
-THE MOCK TURTLE’S STORY 54

 ‘Tut, tut, child!’ said the Duchess, ‘Everything’s got a moral, if only you can find it.’
 And she squeezed herself up closer to Alice’s side as she spoke.
-Alice did not much like keeping so close to her: first, because the Duchess was veryugly; and secondly, because she was exactly the right height to rest her chin upon Alice’s shoulder, and it was an uncomfortably sharp chin.
+Alice did not much like keeping so close to her: first, because the Duchess was very ugly; and secondly, because she was exactly the right height to rest her chin upon Alice’s shoulder, and it was an uncomfortably sharp chin.
 However, she did not like to be rude, so she bore it as well as she could.
 ‘The game’s going on rather better now,’ she said, by way of keeping up the